 An AJAX-driven form in a Floatbox lets you construct the form using server-side code, efficiently deliver just the form HTML to the browser, do client-side validation and pre-processing prior to submission, receive the completed form at the server using GET or POST, do server-side validation and processing (such as database updates), return a dynamic response to the client-side code, update a portion of the current page if appropriate, and gracefully terminate the form by closing the floatbox.
 Try it, you'll like it.View form source

 Floatbox had its genesis in 2007 when its author needed a decent lightbox-clone image viewer for a now-defunct travelogue site, and none of the available ones were good enough.
-The lightbox approach to viewing image galleries is the most user-friendly way to display images on web sites and continues to be a core feature of Floatbox, which handles the task with unparalleled reliability and flexibility.
+More than a decade later, the lightbox approach to viewing image galleries remains intuitive and effective, and continues to be a core feature of Floatbox.
 Check out the Options Reference to get an idea of the broad scope of configuration and presentation possibilities.

 This gallery is defined in the HTML code with the "floatbox" class and "group" option set on a <div> element that contains 5 links to images.
 Each link contains a clickable thumbnail, but this is optional.
 The links can be empty with no clickable content displayed — the linked images will still be members of the gallery set.
 Each image link can have its own options set for things specific to that image, such as the caption.
 In this example, the floatbox captions are picked up from the title attributes.